-4. Omar Seddiqui Research Library & Department of Academic Technology and service programs.
+The Research Library and Department of Academic Technology provide expertise, services, resources, and academic technologies to meet the needs of the institution's instructional, research, and service programs.
 The Research Library, located on the Calvin Campus, maintains a highly specialized collection of books, journals, psychological tests, and audiovisual materials, many of which are in digital format and accessible online.
 The Department of Academic Technology provides resources and services related to online instruction, audio and visual recording and presentation, classroom and research technologies, and library technologies.